 It may be challenging to create an employee development plan without any experience or knowledge on how to do it but that shouldn’t stop you from doing it.
 The first step in creating one is simply getting started regardless of how much experience you have with what you are doing.

-Here are some employee development plan examples from industry experts.
+Examples of some of the best employee development plans from industry experts.